vishaldeep9/Notice-Board-master/README.md

     -> currently in table and details pages.

-15) When ever we move the mouse in the table that row should be highlited same as in gmail.
+15) When ever we move the mouse in the table that row should be highlighted same as in gmail.